cvan/phantomHAR/README.md

 ### Command-Line Interface

-To run from the command line, run `node phantomhar.js`.
+To run from the command line:

+    phantomhar

+Alternatively:

+    node cli.js

+This will output:

       Usage: phantomhar [options]